Chapter 1: part 1

 Shepherd’s bulky body whirred and lowered herself to comfortably fit us all into the corridor.
 Pomona was smallish, but that wasn’t the case with me.
 “Progress?”
 Mother Goose barked over the comm.
 Shepherd answered for me.
 “Evac in progress.
 Change of plans?”

 “No. They are bringing in the augmented suits, and you won’t be able to engage.”
 We heard the fast tapping of keys.
 “Fastest route is through the hull.
 Three hundred yards to your right, there is a suitable ventilation shaft.
-Big-K should have the enough charges on him.”
+Big-K should have enough charges on him.”
 Mother sounded tense.
 Some alarms went off on his side.
 “You get company in twenty seconds.
-Twenty eight humans, cybernetically enhanced, like yourself.”
-Oh this gig keeps getting worse.
-“And they have some high energy weapons.”
+Twenty-eight humans, cybernetically enhanced, like yourself.”
+Oh, this gig keeps getting worse.
+“And they have some high-energy weapons.”
 Oh, crap.
-Shepherd wasn’t going to be able protect me, nor Pomona.
+Shepherd wasn’t going to be able to protect me, nor Pomona.
 The ray guns pieced any kind of shielding she had, including the shielding of the small reactor that powered her.

-Shepherd put me and Pomona down, and extended a clawed hand.
+Shepherd put Pomona and me down and extended a clawed hand.
 What?
 “Explosives, dumbass!”
 Oh, yeah.
 I was in charge of the things going kaboom- well, the thing that should go kaboom in a responsible and planned manner.
 I handed some mines over.
-“What do you say to a nice cave in?”
+“What do you say to a nice cave-in?”
 Shepherd grinned most satisfied.
-She set the charges ten yards aways and came back, to cut her way straight to the pick-up point.
+She set the charges ten yards away and came back, to cut her way straight to the pick-up point.